toukubo/new_os/Roles/readme.md

+# this is the master workflow of our team.
+## see the chart
 [the chart](http://cl.ly/3M0M2Y0W2o0X0G1w120m)

 OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO
 OOOOOOOOOO                the Goal                 OOOOOOOOOOO OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

-- all the detailed Request must be kept trackable, MECE.
+- all the Requests must be kept trackable, and MECE.
+Ubiqutous Capture.
-- all the BC Conventions are kept.
+- all the BC Conventions are kept smoothly so that files found quick, no duplication, and searchable, and scheudles are clean. progress is fast, and Autonomy is there.
-- as quick as possible. from input from client and answer to the client.
+- as quick as possible, The flow should run.
+From input from client, and answer to the client.
-- as small as possible, in terms of time cost, time.
+- time. speed.
-- automatic and systematic because we are proudly of the top programming and innovation firm.
+- automatic and autonomy.
-- In Cloudy way.
-CLOUD here means, all of us can do 90% of the tasks replaceable ( even Founders and CEO should be replacable ).
-- applicable to any kinds of request order.
+- Crowd/cloud way. a new os of making things happen.

-List of roles.
+## List of Roles, and Role Accounts

 1. Admin
 2. Transcriptionist
 3. Hiring Manager